nrobledosagredo/spring-boot-crud-jwt-postgresql/README.md

 ## About

-A Spring Boot API integrating with PostgreSQL, showcasing Cognito authentication with AWS Cognito, and performing CRUD operations.
+A Spring Boot API integrating with PostgreSQL, showcasing AWS Cognito authentication, and performing CRUD operations.
 This project was created for learning and demonstration purposes.

 This project provides a simple item management system, demonstrating a basic REST API secured with JWT via AWS Cognito, and data persistence with PostgreSQL.